laravel/docs/scheduling.md

         return true;
     });

-With chained `when` methods, the scheduled command will only execute if all `when` conditions return `true`.
+When using chained `when` methods, the scheduled command will only execute if all `when` conditions return `true`.

 <a name="preventing-task-overlaps"></a>
 ### Preventing Task Overlaps